whoamikiddie/rust-zlt/README.md

 ## Troubleshooting

 ### Common Issues
+- If tunneling fails to start:
-- If ngrok fails to start, ensure your authentication token is valid
+  - For ngrok (Linux/macOS): ensure your authentication token is valid
+  - For tunnelto (Windows):
+    - Ensure tunnelto is properly installed with `tunnelto --version`
+    - If not installed, the app will try to install it automatically via cargo
+    - If that fails, a local URL will be provided as fallback
 - If Telegram notifications aren't received, check your bot token and chat ID
 - For upload issues, verify file permissions in the target directory